What is Black Mold and Can it actually Kill You?

 Sure, this may all sound simple, or at least something you can understand, but it’s always best to have a mold remediation expert come into your home and provide accurate mold inspection, testing, and removal.

-Mycotoxins from black mold can cause severe damage to your health and can take years to break down.
+Mycotoxins from this kind of mold can cause severe damage to your health and can take years to break down.
 It is best to have a certified professional provide the cleanup for you.

 Now, onto the burning question…